HamilcarR/Axomae/README.md

   -Mesh normals projection into texture : using a high poly mesh to create a normal map texture.

-  -Bach processing : either processing textures or creating normal maps from numerous meshes.
+  -Batch processing : either processing textures or creating normal maps from numerous meshes.

   -An OpenGL renderer : A 3D renderer using PBR materials and reading GLTF , FBX , OBJ formats.